kitchenchem224/kitchenchem224/README.md

 - I'm nick (@kitchenchem224)
 - working on a better generation of healthcare infrastructure
+- interested in energy (the E^2 sorts)
+- love dogs

 <!---
 kitchenchem224/kitchenchem224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.